NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 ![Route Flow](https://github.com/NaluKit/nalu/raw/master/etc/images/view-mock-up.png)

 Of course it is possible to render this view inside one component.
-In some cases, where your controller and component will have to much code or you want to reuse composite01 component, composite02 component and composite03 component, you can extract them in separate controller and component pairs.
+In some cases, where your controller and component will have to much code or you want to reuse one od the composite01 component, composite02 component and composite03 component, you can extract them in separate controller and component pairs.
 But this would not be handled but Nalu.

 Nalu offers - with the support for Composites - a feature to help you creating such things.

-Composites in Nalu are treated like controllers, but can not be used by a route.
+Composites in Nalu are treated like controllers, but can **not** be used by a route.
 That's the different between a composite and a controller.
 Composites will have access to the event bus, router and context.
 A Composite controller behave like a normal controller.
-Except, that it can be activated from a controller and not from a router!
+Except, that it can be only activated from a controller and not from the router!

 ### Creating a Composite
 To create a composite, you have to: